No Wireless After Windows 10 Update

 Updating Wireless and BIOS Drivers for Windows 10

-The drivers are the software which tell the hardware in your machine how to work.
+The drivers are the software that tell the hardware in your machine how to work.
 These can be downloaded from your manufacture's website for free.
 There are also other sites which offer drivers as well.
 These can be found by typing in the make and model number of your device.
 Sometimes the model will be on the top of your device, but if not, there will be a manufactures product stick on the underside.
 This will normally have the product model and number and also your serial number.

 Download the wireless driver for your device and then install them onto your computer or laptop.
-This can be downloaded either with an ethernet cable or from another laptop or p.c.and then loaded onto a pen drive and installed on your machine.
+This can be downloaded either with an Ethernet cable or from another laptop or p.c. and then loaded onto a pen drive and installed on your machine.